chewitt1/CuteTimer/README.md

 If you want to do it yourself, please do, just take a look  at my contribution policy below.

 ## Contribution Policy
-This is an open repository so feel free to make/suggest changes.
+Feel free to contribute/improve but please fork the repository before making any changes, thank you.
 If you make a change please comment explanantions throughout the code so I can understand what you need.
 This is a learning project for me and I would love to learn from you, thank you.

 ## Code of Conduct